vuejs/eslint-plugin-vue/docs/rules/no-multi-spaces.md

 The `--fix` option on the command line can automatically fix some of the problems reported by this rule.

-This rule aims to remove multiple spaces in a row between attributes witch are not used for indentation.
+This rule aims to remove multiple spaces in a row between attributes which are not used for indentation.

 ## Rule Details